 As you can see above, we’ve chosen to limit our dataset by two parameters.
 First, we want tweets that mention @realDonaldTrump and second, we want tweets that have geotags or location information.
 This should give us a good view of who is talking about President Trump in these datasets, and where they are located.
 You can imagine this kind of data would be good in analyzing how discourse around disasters forms both at ground zero and more broadly.

-Once you have filled in your desired parameters, you have three options to proceed.
-“Preview” will give you a sample of the tweets based on your parameters, and, conveniently, the number of tweets your current parameters will return.
-As you can see, the two parameters we chose have the added benefit of winnowing down the dataset from over thirty million tweets to just over five thousand: much more manageable.
+Once you have filled in your desired parameters, select “Preview” to proceed.
+You will see a sample of the tweets based on your parameters, and, conveniently, the number of tweets your current parameters will return.
+As you can see, the two parameters we chose have the added benefit of winnowing down the dataset from over seventeen million tweets to just under two thousand: much more manageable.
 This option is very helpful to make sure you are constructing a dataset that will work for your purposes before you actually go and download a bunch of data.
 With more advanced tools, you usually have to download and hydrate your data before being able to figure out what is in it.

 The “Create Dataset” option will freeze the parameters and create an exportable dataset.
 “Start over” will reset your parameters and also return you to the dataset selection page.

 To continue on, press “Create Dataset”, at which point you will need to provide a name.
 This distinguishes this dataset from others you create on the site, so make it something descriptive.

 Next, select “Generate tweet IDs” and provide an email address so you can be notified when a dataset has been generated.
 (This can take some time for large datasets.)
 The file of tweet IDs which will be generated will look similar to other Twitter data files you may encounter from other sources.